scorrea310/Take-A-Daytrip/README.md

 1. Spots: Users can create, read, update, and delete a spot.
 2. Reservations: Users can create, read, update, and delete a reservation.
+3. Reviews: Users can create, read, update, and delete reviews.
+4. Google Maps: Users can visualize avaiable spots on Google Maps.

 ## Getting started